-The online Call for Proposals for ATE's 2020, 100th Annual Meeting is now available.
+The online Call for Proposals for ATE's 2020 Summer Conference is now available.
 To submit a proposal, please read all of the information below, prepare your material, and submit your proposal online through our online portal.

-Call for proposals have been extendedand are now due by July 15, 2019.
+Proposals are due by May 15, 2020.
 For a print copy of the information below click here.